-- Red elements have a status of Critical.
-Critical conditions are those that can seriously impair or curtail service and require immediate attention (such as service or system outages). - Orange elements have a status of Major.
+• Red elements have a status of Critical.
+Critical conditions are those that can seriously impair or curtail service and require immediate attention (such as service or system outages).

+- Orange elements have a status of Major.
 Major conditions indicate a condition that is service impacting and requires immediate investigation. - Yellow elements have a status of Minor.
 Minor conditions dictate a condition that does not currently impair service, but needs to be corrected before it becomes more severe. - Blue elements have a status of Notice.
-Notice conditions indicate a condition that does not affect service but about which users should be aware. - Green elements have a status of Healthy.
+Notice conditions indicate a condition that users should be aware of, but the condition does not affect service. - Green elements have a status of Healthy.
 Healthy conditions indicate that a device or service is operating under normal conditions.
 Frequently, a healthy condition occurs after a problem has been fixed.